-The protection seller of a credit default swap is only subject to the add-on factor where it is subject to close-out upon the insolvency of the protection buyer while the position in the underlying exposure is still solvent.
-Add-on amount should be capped at the amount of unpaid premium.

-136. Where the credit derivative contract is a first-to-default credit derivative contract linked to a basket of reference obligations, the CCF of non-qualifying reference obligation in the basket of reference obligations; otherwise, the CCF of qualifying reference obligations should be applied.
-For second-to-default credit derivative contract, the CCF of non-qualifying reference obligations will be used if there are at least two non-qualifying reference obligations in the basket; otherwise, the CCF of qualifying reference obligations will be used if there are at least two non-qualifying reference obligations in the basket; otherwise, the CCF of qualifying reference obligations in the basket; otherwise, the CCF of qualifying reference obligations should be applied.
-The same principle applies to other subsequent-to-default credit derivative contracts.

-(c) Calculation of risk-weighted amount

-137. As under the STC approach, an AI using the IRB approach should calculate the EAD of its OTC derivative transactions and credit derivative contracts in the trading book in accordance with the current exposure method under which the AI is required to calculate the credit equivalent amount of each OTC derivative transaction and credit derivative contract in the trading book which is the sum of:
+- The protection seller of a credit default swap is only subject to the add-on factor where it is subject to close-out upon the insolvency of the protection buyer while the position in the underlying exposure is still solvent.
+Add-on amount should be capped at the amount of unpaid premium. - 141.
+Where the credit derivative contract is a first-to-default credit derivative contract linked to a basket of reference obligations, the CCF of non-qualifying reference obligations will be used if there is at least one non-qualifying reference obligation in the basket of reference obligations; otherwise, the CCF of qualifying reference obligations should be applied.
+For second-to-default credit derivative contract, the CCF of non-qualifying reference obligations will be used if there are at least two non-qualifying reference obligations in the basket; otherwise, the CCF of qualifying reference obligations should be applied.
+The same principle applies to other subsequent-to-default credit derivative contracts. - (c) CCFs for other OTC derivative transactions and credit derivative contracts not specified under subsections (a) and (b) - 142.
+An AI should treat an OTC derivative transaction or a credit derivative contract that is not specified under subsections (a) and (b) above as if it fell within item 5 of paragraph 137 and apply the relevant CCF specified under that item, unless a CCF applicable to the exposure is specified in Part 2 of Schedule 1 to the Rules. - (d) Calculation of risk-weighted amount - 143.
+As under the STC approach, an AI using the IRB approach should calculate the EAD of its OTC derivative transactions and credit derivative contracts in accordance with the current exposure method to derive the credit equivalent amount of each OTC derivative transaction and credit derivative contract, which is the sum of: - (i) current exposure which is the replacement cost (obtained by "marking to market") of each derivative contract that has a positive value (where a contract has a negative value, its current exposure should be taken as zero); and - (ii) potential exposure (i.e. the add-on) which is derived by multiplying the principal amount of the contract by the applicable CCF.

-- (i) current exposure which is the replacement cost (obtained by "marking to market") of each derivative contract that has a positive value (where a contract has a negative value, its current exposure should be taken as zero); and - (ii) potential exposure (i.e. the add-on) which is derived by multiplying the principal amount of the contract by the applicable CCF. - 138.
-The calculation of the potential exposure for single-currency floating / floating interest rate swap contracts is not necessary.
-The current exposures of these swap contracts should be taken as their credit equivalent amount. - 139.
+- 144. For single-currency floating / floating interest rate swap contracts, the current exposures of these swap contracts should be taken as their credit equivalent amounts. - 145.
 For all derivative contracts, the calculation of the potential exposure should be based on the effective notional amount which reflects the actual risk inherent in the contract.
-For example, where the contract provides for the multiplication of cash flows as in leveraged derivative contracts, the notional amount should be adjusted to take into account this leveraged effect. - 140.
-In calculating the risk-weighted amount of OTC derivative transactions and credit derivative contracts in the trading book, the EAD of an exposure should be the credit equivalent amount after adjusting for the risk mitigating effects of any recognized netting (see paragraphs 152 to 154) and the applicable risk-weight to the exposure should be derived from the risk-weight function for the IRB class/subclass within which the counterparty of the exposure falls.
+For example, where the contract provides for the multiplication of cash flows as in leveraged derivative contracts, the notional amount should be adjusted to take into account this leveraged effect. - 146.
+In calculating the risk-weighted amount of OTC derivative transactions and credit derivative contracts, the EAD of an exposure should be the credit equivalent amount after adjusting for the risk mitigating effects of any recognized netting (see paragraphs 156 to 158) and the applicable risk-weight to the exposure should be derived from the risk-weight function for the IRB class/subclass within which the counterparty of the exposure falls.